Home

 b.vy += (b.homeY - b.y) * springK * dt;

 Set the spring to 12 and the balls snap home instantly.
-Set it to 0.5 and they drift back slowly, like they are underwater.
-Crank the pull to 5000 and you can scatter them across the entire area.
-Lower the radius and you have to get very close before they react.
+Set it to 0.5 and they drift back like they are underwater.
+Lower the radius and you have to get very close before they react to you.

 • • •